grvpratik/crossbit-ai/README.md

-# UpMint - Monorepo
+# Crossbit - Monorepo

-This is a monorepo containing both the API backend and UI frontend for the UpMint project.
+This is a monorepo containing both the API backend and UI frontend for the Crossbit project.

 ## Project Structure

 ```
-upmint/
+Crossbit/
 ├── api/          # Backend API (Node.js/TypeScript)
 ├── ui/           # Frontend UI (React/Vite)
 ├── .gitignore    # Monorepo gitignore